 T h e L i f e

-He was co-producer and host of a once-a-month literary interactive gathering called Word Substance Spatula at Toronto's Drake Hotel - a kind of theatre-in-the-round for writers; and has appeared on stage, screen and in the TV shows The Expanse, The Firm, Reign, My Babysitter's a Vampire and others, as well as the odd commercial promoting products he would never use himself.
-He’s written/produced/hosted segments for the Vancouver based entertainment program, “Metro Café” and a self-produced show, “Life on Timber Street,’ where he also composed the theme music, the show now being referred to as, ‘The Lost VHS Tapes.’
-(Please return if you come across them).
-Masterson also was a regular contributor to CIUT's 89.5 FM talk radio show, HOWL, with Nik Beat, where he was a lively animated guest, invited to share his inspired tales, and recalls appearing at the 215 Festival in Philadelphia and The Moth in New York City to perform and read his work to appreciative audiences, but he can’t be certain.
-Timber continues creating new music, crafting innovative new stories, as well as piecing together this website and a podcast, This Canadian Life, a work in progress, which is unbearably exciting.
-(Mostly to Tim).
+He was co-producer and host of a once-a-month literary interactive gathering called Word Substance Spatula at Toronto's Drake Hotel - a kind of theatre-in-the-round for writers - and has appeared on stage, screen, and in the TV shows The Expanse, The Firm, Reign, My Babysitter's a Vampire and others, as well as the odd commercial promoting products he would never actually use himself.
+He has written/produced/hosted segments for the Vancouver-based entertainment program, Metro Café, as well as a self-produced show, Life on Timber Street, a program for which he also composed the theme music.
+That show is now being referred to as ‘The Lost VHS Tapes.’
+(Please return if you come across them.)
+Masterson was also a regular, lively and animated guest, often invited to share his inspired stories on CIUT's 89.5 FM talk radio show, HOWL, with Nik Beat, and also recalls appearing at the 215 Festival in Philadelphia as well as The Moth in New York City to read his work to appreciative audiences, but he can’t be certain.
+Timber continues auditioning for projects, producing new music, crafting innovative and imaginative fresh stories, and piecing together the early stages of his podcast, This Canadian Life, now that he’s arrived at life’s next chapter, his magical new home in enchanting Prince Edward County, with his extraordinarily patient and hilarious muse, Kelly, and their charismatic and unique pooches, Rosie and Pippy, which is unbearably exciting, though, mostly just to Tim.
+His latest endeavour is producing and hosting the radio show, WONDEROUS WORDS & PROGRESSIVE MELODIES on 99.3 COUNTY FM, the voice of The County, an hour-long program that features eclectic music, diverse readings and the occasional interview.